sevvandi/netseer_paper/paper/paper.md

 # Summary

-The _Netseer_ package (for both Python and R) models a temporal sequence of graphs and predicts graphs at future time steps.
+_Netseer_ is an open-source package (for both Python and R) that models a temporal sequence of graphs and predicts graph structures at future time steps.
 The underlying algorithm is a combination of ARIMA time series modelling and an adapted form of Flux Balance Analysis (FBA) [@whatIsFlux; @patternsAndDynamics].

 TODO: summarise package features (eg. how many graphs can it handle, size of graphs, how many steps ahead can be predicted, etc)